IcedFrisby/IcedFrisby/API.md

 .toss();
 ```
 #### Testing One Object in an Array
-To test a single object in an array, use an asterisk character, so the path looks like `'args.path.myarray.?'` if the array is at the root level, use `'?'` as the path.
+To test a single object in an array, use a question mark character, so the path looks like `'args.path.myarray.?'`.
+If the array is at the root level, use `'?'` as the path.

 ```javascript
 // some request that returns: